Here is a step-by-step guide to safely storing away baby clothes, baby quilts and bedding and other heirloom textiles:

 2. Purchase a white Rubbermaid® or Sterilite® box (underbed or otherwise) large enough to hold the garment(s).
 These types of storage boxes are made of polypropylene, which is an inert material used for archival application.
 Other brands may be safe as well - look for the #5 within the recycling code triangle or the letters "PP".
 If you prefer, we can supply you with a 30 X 18 X 6 inch archival board box for $35 plus actual UPS oversize shipping (very expensive).
 E-mail your zip code if you would like a shipping quote, but Rubbermaid and Sterilite® are fine.
 In fact, the polypropylene boxes are in some ways superior to archival board boxes.
 They are not entirely airtight, which is good, and they offer more protection against water (in say, the event of a leaking roof or pipe) and pests.
 Polypropylene is used extensively by curators.
 Being entirely inert, it is safe for all materials.

-3. Wash and dry your hands before handling garment, to remove acidic oils naturally present or use the cotton gloves in your kit.
+3. Wash and dry your hands before handling garment, to remove acidic oils naturally present.
 Remove any metal buttons or ornaments from the item and store in an archival sleeve (provided in the Preservation Pack) in the bottom of the box.
 If these are left on the clothing, they may corrode and cause staining.
 Be sure and include a written reminder of where the buttons, etc. belong on the garment.
 You may alternatively 'collar' the buttons with 2 or 3 circlets or strips cut of the archival tissue.

 4. Cover a flat area with a clean white sheet or muslin and place a sheet of acid and lignin free tissue on the surface.
 Use only archival tissue.
 Gift and drycleaner grade tissue are sometimes acid free, but they may not be lignin free.
 To be sure, use tissue produced for archofival applications.
 Our tissue is pH neutral to slightly alkaline.
 It is produced for archival use and passes several industry standard tests for archival application (the ANSI P.A.T and the TAPPI T44 are the 2 most important).
 It is safe for all materials.